xuxiang-liu/xuxiang-liu.github.io/_posts/2022-05-15-EN_Solve-the-problem-of-compling-simulink-hackrf-on-MATLAB-R2019a-and-R2021b.md

 ---
 layout: post
-title: Sovle the problem of compling simulink-hackrf on MATLAB R2019a and R2021b
+title: Solve the problem of compling simulink-hackrf on MATLAB R2019a and R2021b
 date: 2022-04-25 23:18 +0800
 author: Xuxiang Liu
 tags: [SDR]